RiickyRiick/result-summary/README.md

 ## My process
 HTML:
---I first began with HTML semantics i.e., tag names, class names and correct grouping according to the design
+--I first began with HTML semantics, i.e., tag names, class names, and correct grouping according to the design

 CSS:
---I continued with CSS i.e., setting up the universal and body selectors with their respective values --I then proceeded to work from top to bottom :
+--I continued with CSS, i.e., setting up the universal and body selectors with their respective values --I then proceeded to work from top to bottom :
-  -starting from navigation heading, main hedaer, grid container, and finishing off with the footer --Sizin and positioning were my main objective before moving onto stylzing the fonts --Lastly, I create a few @media queiries in order to to adjust the background-image with all different viewport sizes
+  -starting from the navigation heading, primary header, grid container, and finishing off with the footer --Sizing and positioning were my main objectives before moving on to stylizing the fonts --Lastly, I create a few @media queries to adjust the background-image for all different viewport sizes

 ### Built with